 Ch.
 2: Networking with Job Boards

 In Ch.
-1: What is Networking we covered the basic concept of networking and why its important for every career professional.
-In this chapter, we'll focus on the difference between the types of job boards and which is better for your search.
+1: What is Networking we covered the basic concept of networking and why it's important for every career professional.
+In this chapter, we'll focus on the difference between the types of job boards, and which one is better for your search.
 With 74% of workers actively seeking new opportunities and 2/3 of those candidates searching for opportunities online, career portals have become the new way job seekers find jobs.

-With over 120 million searches on Google for jobs, 80 percent of people start their search on search engines and then get funneled into various job boards according to what they are looking for.
-Job boards allow job seekers to apply for open jobs directly in a vast employment database.
+With over 120 million searches on Google for jobs, 80 percent of people start their search on search engines, and then they get funneled into various job boards according to what they are looking for.
+Job boards allow job seekers to apply for open jobs directly using a vast database.
 60 percent of job board hires are made from job posting and not by resume searches.

-Meaning employers are finding job seekers through their posts on job boards and not by searching through piles of resumes, either on paper or online.
-It's important, as a job seeker, not to take the shotgun approach to posting resumes to job boards where you blast out as many resumes as possible to as many job posts as possible.
-Employers are looking for the most relevant, qualified candidates.
+Meaning, employers are finding job seekers through their posts on job boards and not by searching through piles of resumes---paper or online.
+It's important, as a job seeker, not to take the shotgun approach, where you blast out as many resumes as possible to as many job posts as possible, to posting resumes to job boards.

 General Job Boards